SteveKChiu/lua-intf/README.md

 	.endModule();
 ````
-To use the interation function in Lua code:
+To use the iteration function in Lua code:
 ````lua
     for x, y in utils.xpairs(...) do
         ...